 Networking with professors is good practice and may lead to a good internship or a job after school.
 Professors can be good for letters of recommendation as well.
 If you want to know something about a subject but don’t want to take the course, see if you can talk to the professor during their office hours.
 You can learn a lot in a one-on-one conversation, sometimes more than in a classroom setting.

 Also, network with your fellow students, especially those in different majors.
 Find people with skills you don’t have and keep in touch.
+Whether it is networking through social media or within the social areas within your school, growing your network is always good.
 You don’t have to know everything and don’t want to.
 Just have a skill they don’t and trade services.

 You should relish every group project you get.
 This is the best way to learn how to communicate design, being amongst peers, working on solving a problem.
 It doesn’t matter how lame the project, you should put your full effort into each and every one.